-Forget the rumor mill about unreleased bands—I’m breaking down the actual hardware you can buy right now.
-Whether you want an invisible ring that measures 20 biometrics or a dedicated wristband that survives a month on a single charge, here is exactly what it’s like to live with the top sleep and recovery trackers on the market.
+We are breaking down the actual hardware you can buy today.
+Whether you want an invisible ring that measures 20 biometrics or a dedicated wristband that survives a month on a single charge, here is exactly what it is like to live with the top sleep and recovery trackers on the market.

 Top Picks